sourcereports/templates/AWS/lambda-checker/readme.md

 ## About
 This function will return the source files for the lambda of any ApiGateway endpoint that has been publically exposed.
+A demo is deployed at this url: https://www.sourcereports.com/dashboard/apicheck.html

 ## How to use
 1. Inspect the element of the page with the API endpoint